Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review: Abstract

 \section{Abstract}

 Despite advancements in perception and planning for \acp{AV}, validating their performance remains a significant challenge.
 The deployment of planning algorithms in real-world environments is often ineffective due to discrepancies between simulations and real traffic conditions.
 Evaluating \acp{AV} planning algorithms in simulation typically involves replaying driving logs from recorded real-world traffic.
-However, agents replayed from offline data are not reactive, lack the ability to respond to arbitrary \ac{AV} behavior, and cannot behave in an adversarial manner to test certain properties of the driving policy.
-Therefore, simulation with realistic and potentially adversarial agents represents a critical task for \ac{AV} planning software validation.
-In this work, we aim to review current research efforts in the field of adversarial and reactive traffic agents, with a particular focus on the application of classical and adversarial learning-based techniques.
-The objective of this work is to categorize existing approaches based on the proposed scenario controllability, defined by the number of reactive or adversarial agents.
-Moreover, we examine existing traffic simulations with respect to their employed default traffic agents and potential extensions, collate datasets that provide initial driving data, and collect relevant evaluation metrics.
+However, entities replayed from offline data are not reactive, lack the ability to respond to arbitrary \ac{AV} behavior, and cannot behave in an adversarial manner to test certain properties of the driving policy.
+Therefore, simulation with realistic and potentially adversarial entities represents a critical task for \ac{AV} planning software validation.
+In this work, we aim to review current research efforts in the field of traffic simulation, focusing on the application of advanced techniques for modeling realistic and adversarial behaviors of traffic entities.
+The objective of this work is to categorize existing approaches based on the proposed classes of traffic entity behavior and scenario behavior control.
+Moreover, we collect traffic datasets and examine existing traffic simulations with respect to their employed default traffic entities.
+Finally, we identify challenges and open questions that hold potential for future research.